 Signs You Are In An Unhealthy Relationship.
-In my last blog I listed some basic expectations that are appropriate and healthy for being in a relationship.
 Without putting in place good boundaries and setting limits relationships can become controlling and destructive.
 We all hear about Red Flags or warning signs that become detrimental to relationships if ignored and not addressed or resolved.
 A Red Flag is an intuitive feeling you have helping you process your gut reactions to behaviors that are not ok with you.

 Here are some Red Flags courtesy of Dr. Andrea Bonior:

 - The Lack of communication.
 These individuals find it difficult to talk about issues or express how they feel.
 Often, when it would seem most important to be open and honest, they distance themselves emotionally, leaving their partner hanging, or having to deal with a situation on their own.
 Often, whatever is “communicated” is expressed through moodiness, and sometimes the dreaded “silent treatment.”